The hierarchical structure of local unitary invariants: The hierarchical structure of invariants

 where $\xi$ is the constant given in the Proposition.
 With the restriction to $x_0$'s we therefore get, up to the factor $\xi$, the term in the formula for $I_{1^k0^{n-k}}$ (Theorem \ref{explicit}) where $k_p=0$ for all $p$.
 To complete the proof, one observes that, allowing $k$ $x_1^{(i)}$'s introduces $k$ 1's into the $a$'s at position $i$, and is equivalent to applying $\cR_{i_p,k_p}$ to $d_{1^k0^{n-k}}$.
 The values of the coefficients $\alpha^{i_p}_{k_p}$ are given by the derivative inner product.

 \end{proof} This enables us to recognise some of the four-qubit invariants in \cite{Luque07}.
-Up to a constant factor, our $I_{1000}$, $I_{1100}$ and $I_{1110}$ correspond to their $A_{1111}$, $\langle B_{0022}|B_{0022}\rangle$ and $\langle C_{1113}|C_{1113}\rangle$, respectively.
-We use different letters for the invariants, and our subscripts indicate the total number of 1's at a given position in successive transvection operations; see Table \ref{transvectants}.
+Up to a constant factor, we have the following identifications:

+which, with permutations of indices in (\ref{1100}) and (\ref{1110}), yields 11 corresponding pairs.
+Note that we use different letters for the invariants, and our subscripts indicate the total number of 1's at a given position in successive transvection operations; see Table \ref{transvectants}.

 We now come to the third way of defining the lift.
 Suppose that a covariant $p_{l_1 \ldots l_n}$ is derived by some sequence of transvectant operations.
 Define its $i$th lift $p_{l_1 \ldots 0_i \ldots l_n}$ by adding an index position in the $i$th position in the ground form, and applying the same transvectant operations, but with an `0' added to the transvectant indices in the $i$th position. \begin{proposition} If $P_{l_1 \ldots l_n}=\langle p_{l_1 \ldots l_n} | p_{l_1 \ldots l_n} \rangle$ is the invariant derived from the covariant $p_{l_1 \ldots l_n}$, then the $i$th lift of $P_{l_1 \ldots l_n}$ is given by $P_{l_1 \ldots 0_i \ldots l_n}=\langle p_{l_1 \ldots 0_i \ldots l_n} | p_{l_1 \ldots 0_i \ldots l_n} \rangle$. \end{proposition} \begin{proof} Because there is a 0 at position $i$ in the transvectant indices, $\Omega_i$ is never applied during the transvection operations.
 This means that we get all possible products of $x_0^{(i)}$ and $x_1^{(i)}$, and the terms with $k$ $x_1^{(i)}$'s correspond to products of $a$'s with $k$ 1's in index position 1. \end{proof}